HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ![Processing Backward Transfer Requests on a Zendoo Sidechain](/assets/post_files/technology/expert/4.2-cross-chain-transactions/backward-transfer-request.jpg)

-When a BTR is submitted on the mainchain it will be synchronized to the sidechain through the same mechanism used to process forward transfers.
+When a BTR is submitted on the mainchain it will be synchronized to the sidechain through the same mechanism used to process Forward Transfers.
 First, it is included in the mainchains *Sidechain Transaction Comittment* Merkle tree and with the next mainchain block reference it is synched to the sidechain.
 Here, it is included in a special *Backward Transfer Requests Transaction* (BTRTx) which works similar to the *Forward Transfers Transaction* (FTTx) we already talked about.
-It is a single transaction in which all inputs are specified through BTRs and the outputs are backward transfers, as specified in the BTRs.
+It is a single transaction in which all inputs are specified through BTRs and the outputs are Backward Transfers, as specified in the BTRs.

 Once a BTR is included in a sidechain blocks BTRTx, it will also be included in the next Withdrawal Certificate of that sidechain.
 After the Withdrawal Certificate is broadcast back to the mainchain the transfer is completed.

 #### Ceased Sidechain Withdrawal

-Another mechanism to initiate a backward transfer is the *Ceased Sidechain Withdrawal* (CSW).
+Another mechanism to initiate a Backward Transfer is the *Ceased Sidechain Withdrawal* (CSW).
 When a sidechain fails to submit a Withdrawal Certificate within its submit period it becomes inactive and no further Withdrawal Certificates will be accepted.

 A Ceased Sidechain Withdrawal is similar to a Backward Transfer Request, in that it is a transaction submitted on the mainchain, triggering an event effecting the sidechain.
 It differs from a BTR, in that it performs a direct payment.
-A Backward Transfer Request tells the sidechain notes to trigger a backward transfer.
+A Backward Transfer Request tells the sidechain notes to trigger a Backward Transfer.
 A Ceased Sidechain Withdrawal on the other hand makes a direct payment to the submitter.

 A CSW has the exact same structure as a BTR from a data perspective.
 But since Withdrawal Certificates for inactive sidechains are not processed by the mainchain, it must trigger a direct payment.
 The proof-system interface for Ceased Sidechain Withdrawals works just like the SNARK interface for BTRs: the *proofdata* specifies which sidechain-UTXOs are consumed and *proof* comprises the authorization to spend them.